RunSi/DEVWKS-2601/README.md

 The objective of this lab is to:

 * Become familiar with connecting to a testbed
-* Leverage to the Genie Ops libraries for retrieving operational data
+* Leverage the Genie Ops libraries for retrieving operational data
 * Explore the models and parsers leveraged by Genie Ops
 * To become familiar with the Genie Parsergen library
-* To start the journey on creating your own simple libraries
+* To start the journey on creating your own simple or even libraries

 ## Pre-requisites